scheuringtamas/Portfolio/README.md

 - User registration and login with Firebase Authentication
 - Real-time data storage and retrieval with Firebase Firestore
-- Implementing MVVM architecture for clean and maintainable co
+- Implementing MVVM architecture for clean and maintainable code

 ## Skills and Technologies